Willian Pacho: Paris Saint-Germain

 On 9 August 2024, it was announced Pacho had officially signed for Ligue 1 club Paris Saint-Germain (PSG) for a reported upfront fee of €40 million (potentially rising to €45 million) on a five-year contract deal.
 He became the club's first Ecuadorian player.
 On 16 August, Pacho made his official debut for PSG in a 4–1 victory over Le Havre.

 On 31 May 2025, he started in a 5–0 victory over Inter Milan in the Champions League final, becoming the first Ecuadorian to win the competition, and the fourth to win an UEFA competition, after Antonio Valencia, Pervis Estupiñán and Moisés Caicedo.
+He scored his first goal for PSG, which was also his first career club goal, on 21 October 2025 during the 7–2 victory against Bundesliga club Bayer Leverkusen in the UEFA Champions League league phase.

 International career

 Pacho was included in the Ecuador senior squad for the 2022 FIFA World Cup, but did not play in any match.
 He debuted on 28 March 2023 in a 2–1 friendly victory against Australia in Melbourne while scoring his first international goal.

 Pacho was called up to the final 26-man Ecuador squad for the 2024 Copa América.

+On 31 May 2026, Pacho was selected in the 26-man squad for the 2026 FIFA World Cup.